rafikn/materialui-redux/README.md

-# whybuy-redux
+# materialui-redux
-Frontend app for WhyBuy using React, Redux and Webpack (ES6)
+Frontend app using React, Redux, Material-UI and Webpack (ES6)